ikluft/piflash/README.md

 ## Safety Checks

 The program makes a number of safety checks for you.
-Since the flashing process usually needs root permissions, these are considered prudent precautions.
+Since the SD card flashing process may need root permissions, these are considered prudent precautions.

 - The input file's format will be checked.
 If it ends in .img then it will be flashed directly as a binary image file.
 If it ends in .xz, .gzip or .zip, it will extract the binary image from the file.
 If the filename doesn't have a suffix, libmagic will be used to inspect the contents of the file (for "magic numbers") to determine its format.
 - The output device must be a block device.